How to Scan Documents to PDF with Your Phone

 Last updated

-Phones make great document scanners once you stop using the default camera.
-The right app handles edge detection, perspective correction, and OCR — turning a photo into a clean, searchable PDF that looks scanned, not snapshotted.
+Phones make excellent document scanners once you stop using the default camera.
+The right app handles edge detection, perspective correction, contrast adjustment, and OCR — turning a hand-held photo into a clean, searchable PDF that looks scanned rather than snapshotted.

 Step by step